 A youth intervention officer, Bruce Newman, discusses his work with Schools Multi Agency Resource Team (SMART) and the approaches he uses to work with young people, including restorative justice

 Eighteen years, several stone and no grey hairs ago, I joined the Avon and Somerset Constabulary.
 A young, impressionable and enthusiastic police constable about to set forth into the big, bad world to right wrongs, administer justice and change the planet!
 It seems like yesterday but time has moved on and things have changed.

 Back in 1996 I transferred to the Devon and Cornwall Constabulary and after spending 15 years of being a response officer in different police forces I decided on a change of role.
 I felt that it was time for a new challenge and I applied for a training course to become a youth intervention officer (YIO).
 It was during my YIO training that I was first introduced to a process called restorative justice (RJ).
 About a year after the successful completion of the course, I was made aware of an exciting secondment opportunity for a police officer to work with a new multi-agency team that was being set up to work in schools in the area of Camborne, Pool and Redruth.
 I was offered the job and started in May 2005.
 Prior to joining the police, I was involved in voluntary work with Radio Lollipop, an international charity providing support for children in hospital.
 I had thoroughly enjoyed this work because of the direct and positive contact I had with children and young people.
-Now I was able to utilise my previous experiences, combined with my police skills, in a really proactive way.
+Now I was able to utilize my previous experiences, combined with my police skills, in a really proactive way.

 A typical-ish day